jorisvandenbossche/course-python-data/notebooks/case1_bike_count.md

 **EXERCISE**

-What is the average number of bikers passing each 15 min?
+What is the average number of bikers passing every 15 min in each direction?

 <details><summary>Hints</summary>